Questions? Call or text anytime πŸ“ž 818-446-9627

 • Difficulty concentrating or making simple decisions

-• Withdrawal from people you usually enjoy
+• Pulling away from people you usually enjoy

-• Irritability and short temper (see above)
+• Irritability and a short temper

 • Physical exhaustion that sleep doesn't fix

-• Feeling like your loss wasn't "bad enough" to justify how bad you feel
+• Feeling like your loss wasn't bad enough to justify how bad you feel

-Anxiety after chemical pregnancy is also common β€” particularly health anxiety about your body, anxiety about trying to conceive again, or intrusive thoughts about future losses.
-For some, the experience meets criteria for PTSD, especially if the physical process of the loss was frightening or traumatic.
+Anxiety after chemical pregnancy is also common, particularly health anxiety about your body, worry about trying to conceive again, or intrusive thoughts about future losses.
+For some people, the experience meets criteria for PTSD, especially if the physical process of the loss was frightening or traumatic.

 Finding Your Way Forward

-There's no right way to grieve, and no timeline for healing.
-But for many people, having something concrete to do in the aftermath β€” rather than just waiting to feel better β€” helps.
+There's no right way to grieve, and no fixed timeline for healing.
+But having something concrete to do in the aftermath can help more than just waiting to feel better.

 Let the first few weeks be about physical recovery.
-Your body just experienced a hormonal event.
+Your body went through something real.
 Rest, eat regularly, stay hydrated, and get outside when you can.
-This isn't just self-care advice β€” it's physical recovery from a real biological disruption.

-Don't force a timeline for "getting over it."
-The question isn't when you'll stop feeling sad β€” it's whether the grief is slowly becoming less constant over time.
+Don't force a timeline for getting over it.
+The question isn't when you'll stop feeling sad.
+It's whether the grief is slowly becoming less constant over time.
 Waves are normal.
-Anniversaries and due dates tend to bring grief back even months later.
-This doesn't mean you're not healing.
+Anniversaries and due dates often bring grief back even months later.
+That doesn't mean you're not healing.

 Watch for signs that you need more support.
-If grief isn't softening after several weeks, or if it's deepening rather than slowly lightening, that's the moment to reach out to a therapist β€” not proof that you're handling it wrong.
+If grief isn't softening after several weeks, or if it's deepening rather than slowly easing, that's the moment to reach out to a therapist β€” not proof that you're handling it wrong.

 Honoring Your Loss

-• Lighting a candle on significant dates like the day you found out
+• Light a candle on significant dates

-Navigating Grief as a Couple
+Managing Grief as a Couple

 Open, honest communication bridges this divide.
 Acknowledge that you each lost something and are both hurting, even if it looks different.
 Use "I" statements: instead of "You never talk about it," try "I feel alone in my sadness right now and need to talk."
-Ask open-ended questions: "What has this experience been like for you?" or "How are you feeling today?"
+Ask open questions: "What has this been like for you?" or "How are you feeling today?"
+This loss happened to both of you.
+Managing it together can bring you closer.

 Finding Community

-One of the most painful aspects of chemical pregnancy is the profound loneliness it creates.
-You may feel like the only person who has ever felt this way.
-Disenfranchised grief thrives in isolation β€” the most powerful antidote is community.
+One of the most painful things about chemical pregnancy is the profound loneliness it creates.
+You might feel like no one else has ever felt this way.
+Disenfranchised grief thrives in isolation.
+Community is one of the strongest antidotes.

-Support groups, whether online or in-person, can be lifelines.
-In these spaces, your grief is instantly understood.
+Support groups β€” online or in person β€” can be lifelines.
+In these spaces, your grief is immediately understood.
 You don't have to explain or justify your feelings.
-You can share your story and hear others share theirs, breaking the painful cycle of silence.
+Postpartum Support International (PSI) offers online support groups and a warmline that connect people with compassionate care and others who understand.

 Why Specialized Care Matters

 Not all therapy is equipped to handle the complex grief of reproductive loss.
-Chemical pregnancy exists at the intersection of medical trauma, hormonal disruption, and disenfranchised grief β€” requiring specific training and understanding.
+Chemical pregnancy sits at the intersection of medical trauma, hormonal disruption, and disenfranchised grief.
+That requires specific training and understanding.

 Moving Through, Not Past

-Healing from chemical pregnancy isn't about moving past the loss β€” it's about learning to move through it.
-The goal isn't to forget or to stop feeling sad when you think about what might have been.
-The goal is to find ways to carry this experience that honor both your loss and your resilience.
+Healing from chemical pregnancy isn't about getting over it.
+It's about learning to move through it.
+The goal isn't to forget, or to stop feeling sad when you think about what might have been.
+It's to find ways to carry this experience that honor both your loss and your ability to keep living.

 Some days will be harder than others.
-Anniversaries β€” the day you found out, your estimated due date β€” may bring waves of grief even months later.
-This is normal.
-Grief doesn't follow a timeline, and healing isn't linear.
+The day you found out, your estimated due date, other people's pregnancy announcements β€” these may bring waves of grief even months later.
+That's normal.
+Grief doesn't follow a schedule, and healing isn't a straight line.

-You're Not Alone
+You Are Not Alone

 And they've found their way through β€” not past, but through β€” to places where the loss becomes part of their story without defining their entire story.